M62: Boy, 12, killed in hit-and-run crash on motorway

 Det Ch Supt Sarah Jones, of West Yorkshire Police, said: "This is an absolutely tragic incident that has resulted in the death of a young boy.

 "We understand that he was trying to make his way from the central reservation to the hard shoulder when he has been hit by a vehicle.

-The driver of this vehicle has not stopped at the scene or reported this collision to the police, and I would urge them to come forward now.
+"The driver of this vehicle has not stopped at the scene or reported this collision to the police, and I would urge them to come forward now.

 "We are also asking anyone who was driving along the M62 between Hartshead Moor and the M606 last night between 21:30 and 21:50 to please check any dashcam footage you may have of this incident."